The Brookings Institution values our visitors' private information and understands the need for security and trust surrounding such information.

 Newsletters and Products

 If you wish to subscribe to our electronic newsletter(s) or receive other materials, we will use your email address to send the requested materials.
 We always provide a way to unsubscribe or opt out.
-Please see the "Choice/Opt-out" section, below.
+Please see the "Choice/Opt-out" section below.

 Customer Service and Profile

 In addition, we may store information that we collect through cookies, log files, transparent gifs and other technologies to create a "profile" of your preferences.
+Please see the "Website Tools" section below.

 We provide you the opportunity to opt out of having your personally identifiable information used for any of these purposes.